Blog

 Output Capture feature: PWM Signals

-As it name says, Output Capture feature, it outputs the digital signal.
-In output capture register, the PWM signals are outputted via the Microcontroller pin.
-In this their is concept of PWM signal state and edges.
+As its name says, the Output Capture feature outputs the digital signal.
+In the output capture register, the PWM signals are outputted via the Microcontroller pin.
+In this, there is a concept of PWM signal state and edges.
 That is which PWM signal state should be outputted first: High signal or Low signal.
-And which PWM signal state should be outputted after Compare match.
-Based on this value polarity of PWM signals are determined.
-IF we have configured to output High signal at first, then after compare LOW signal should be configured.
-If we configure High signal only, then no PWM signal change we will see.
+And which PWM signal state should be outputted after the Compare match.
+Based on this value polarity of PWM signals is determined.
+If we have configured to output a High signal at first, then after comparing LOW signal should be configured.
+If we configure a High signal only, then no PWM signal change we will see.

 Working of PWM signals

-If we want to generate, then value would be stored in compare register by MCU and as running counter starts incrementing from 0 value, the digital signal generated from MCU pin would be of High state or Low state( that we can configure in programming which state of signal should be generated at first) and
+If we want to generate, then the value would be stored in compare register by MCU and as the running counter starts incrementing from 0 value, the digital signal generated from the MCU pin would be of High state or Low state( that we can configure in programming which state of the signal should be generated at first) and

-- as Running counter reaches to Compare register value, the PWM signal state toggles from previous state, (that is state of pin changes from High signal (if that is previous state) to low signal or low signal (if that is previous state) to high signal).
+• as the Running counter reaches to Compare register value, the PWM signal state toggles from the previous state, (that is state of the pin changes from High signal (if that is the previous state) to low signal or low signal (if that is the previous state) to high signal).

-- And for time till running counter reaches max counter value, that new state signal is generated and as Running counter reaches to MAX counter value, the PWM signal state toggles again to original state.
+• And for time till the running counter reaches the max counter value, that new state signal is generated, and as the Running counter reaches to MAX counter value, the PWM signal state toggles again to the original state.

-So you will see that compare register value determines the duty cycle, for how long the signal should be kept high or how long the signal should be kept low.
-And the value of MAX register determines the frequency, as according to MAX register value same pulse would repeat, so less the MAX register value more pulses would be their more frequency would be there.
+So you will see that the compare register value determines the duty cycle, for how long the signal should be kept high or how long the signal should be kept low.
+The value of the MAX register determines the frequency, as according to the MAX register value the same pulse would repeat, so the less the MAX register value more pulses would be the greater the frequency would be there.

-Based upon nature of PWM signals there are 3 types of PWM signals in an MCU
+Based on the nature of PWM signals there are 3 types of PWM signals in an MCU

 Input Capture Modes: External PWM signals

-In the case of ICU signal, we collect the external digital signals.
-For that we need to configure which state of external PWM signal should be detected first and what all states of external signal should be captured.
+In the case of the ICU signal, we collect the external digital signals.
+For that, we need to configure which state of the external PWM signal should be detected first and what states of the external signal should be captured.
 Based on that signal measurement happens.

-If we want to capture, then we at first configure which state of external signal we want to capture: High state (Rising edge) or Low state (failing edge).
-Based on state’s captured on Pin of MCU, the value of running counter is shifted to Capture register.
-And then using these values in capture register PWM parameters are calculated.
+If we want to capture, then we first configure which state of external signal we want to capture: High state (Rising edge) or Low state (falling edge).
+Based on the state captured on the Pin of MCU, the value of the running counter is shifted to the Capture register.
+And then using these values in the capture register PWM parameters are calculated.

-- For better understanding of it, running counter would start incrementing from 0.
+• For a better understanding of it, the running counter would start incrementing from 0.

-- Now let’s say we have configured both state’s (High State and Low state) of PWM signal to be captured.
-So, when at first High signal comes in, the running counter has value of 1000, so Capture registers get 1000 value,
+• Now let’s say we have configured both states (High State and Low state) of the PWM signal to be captured.
+So, when the first High signal comes in, the running counter has a value of 1000, so the Capture registers get a 1000 value,

-- after that low state comes in and at that point running counter has value of 2000, so capture register gets 2000 value.
+• after that low state comes in and at that point running counter has a value of 2000, so the capture register gets a 2000 value.

-- And subtraction of this 2000-1000 value would be Duty cycle.
+• And subtraction of this 2000-1000 value would be the Duty cycle.
 As this is the amount of time signal is High.

-- After that again High signal would come and in capture register, we get 3000 value.
-So, 3000-1000 would be period of PWM signal, from which we can calculate frequency of PWM signal.
+• After that again High signal would come and in the capture register, we get a 3000 value.
+So, 3000-1000 would be the period of the PWM signal, from which we can calculate the frequency of the PWM signal.

-And so an and so for.
-We just have to taken care that MAX counter value is not capped.
-That is if external PWM signal is of very low frequency, then its period would be high and it should be not that high that MAX counter value capes out.
+And so and so for.
+We just have to take care that the MAX counter value is not capped.
+That is if the external PWM signal is of very low frequency, then its period would be high and it should be not that high that the MAX counter value capes out.

 TIMER Peripheral in Microcontroller